Garages - General Requirements

 What are some general things to know when starting a garage business?

-- Know the hazards associated with the activities and tasks you will be doing and ensure that employees understand the hazards, what precautions to take, and what to do in case of an accident or emergency.
+- Know the hazards associated with the activities and tasks you will be doing and ensure that employees understand the hazards, receive proper training of their jobs, know what precautions to take, and what to do in case of an incident or emergency.

-- More information is available in the Health & Safety Programs section of OSH Answers.
+- More information is available in the Health and Safety Programs section of OSH Answers.

 What are some safety tips for the general layout of a garage?

-Back to top- Keep, inspect, and maintain wiring, heating and ventilation systems in good condition.
+Back to top- Keep, inspect, and maintain wiring, heating, and ventilation systems in good working condition.

 - Provide adequate lighting with no glare; supply additional local lighting for hazardous procedures to ensure increased vision and reduced eye strain and fatigue.